gitcordier/ReversePolishNotationParser/README.md

 Two inputs are given:
 1. input_comfirm.json (in ./inputs): The results to comfirm.
 2. input_refute.json (in ./inputs): The results to refute.
-Those results are intentionally wrong.
+Those values are intentionally wrong.
 Any match is then an evidence that the implementation is flawed.
 Moreover, it may reveal where the bug is.

 Symmetrically, two outputs are given: